-This term, my Leadership Lectures expand to look
+In the Fall of 2022, my Leadership Lectures expanded to look

 at not only a former President BEFORE he becomes President, but a noted